-May 7 — First Presidency announces ‘phased reopening of temples’; 17 temples open for limited living husband-wife sealing ordinances.
+May 7 — First Presidency announces “phased reopening of temples“; 17 temples to open for living husband-wife sealing ordinances in Phase 1.

-May 11 — Additional 17 temples to reopen for limited husband-and-wife sealing ordinances.
+May 11 — The first 17 temples reopen in Phase 1, offering living husband-and-wife sealings.

 May 19 — First Presidency announces some meetings, activities to resume.

 May 28 — U.S. death toll surpasses 100,000.

 June 4 — First Presidency announces October general conference to be broadcast but closed again to public.

 June 17 — Washington D.C.
 Temple open house, dedication dates postponed.

 June 23 — ProjectProtect concludes after six weeks with nearly 6 million masks.

 July 10 — Utah Area presidency urges Latter-day Saints in the state to wear masks in public.

 July 20 — First Presidency announces changes to temple endowment ceremony.